Renuka Das Bhalerao: Career

 The Chandra Bhavan Palace (Rai Rayan devdi) in Hyderabad was built as the seat of the Rai Rayan rulers in 1757.

 The Rai Rayan family are founders of Dafter-e-Diwani, a department of finance in the Hyderabad state They are hereditary dafterdars of half of the Nizam state, known as Western Subahs.
 After the death of Raja Dhondoji Pant in February 1783, his defterdarship of four hereditary western Subhas such the Carnatic, Bidar, Aurangabad and Khandesh were transferred to his elder son, Rai Omakant Rao.
 Rai Omakant Rao died in the same year as his father in August 1783.
 After the death of his elder brother Rai Omakant Rao, Bhalerao was given the hereditary rights of his father.
 According to author K. K. Mudiraj, Bhalerao was given the rights on 5 December 1783 with the title Raja Rayan.
 Author Mudiraj says, "In the 1784, along with four western subahs he was also given the maash and watan of Sirdeshpandgiri over all the suburbs of the Deccan and also Sirdeshpandgiri in the parganas of Medak, Gulbarga, Nanded and Sirdeshmukhi of Partabpur and many other jagirs".
 In 1786 he was appointed as the peshkar (deputy minister) of the state.

-Bhalerao played a prominent role in the Second Anglo-Mysore War and Third Anglo-Mysore War against Hyder Ali and Tipu Sultan of Mysore on the side of Marathas and British.
+Bhalerao played a prominent role in the Second Anglo-Mysore War and Third Anglo-Mysore War against Hyder Ali and Tipu Sultan of Mysore on the side of the Marathas and British.
 In 1791–92, Sham Raj also led the forces of Nizam Ali Khan to the Siege of Seringapatam.
-Commenting on the influence of Bhalerao in the Second Anglo-Mysore War, Third Anglo-Mysore War and the Treaty of Seringapatam, author M. V. Shiva Prasad Rao says, Bhalerao "played a prominent part on behalf of the Nizam of Hyderabad in the war against Tipu Sultan of Mysore, in 1781.
-In his correspondence there is a reference to the two sons of Tipu Sultan who were taken as hostages soon after the Third Mysore War (1790-1792) to compel the ruler of Mysore to fulfil the obligations arising out of the Treaty of Seringapatnam (1792)".
+Commenting on the influence of Bhalerao in the Second Anglo-Mysore War, Third Anglo-Mysore War and the Treaty of Seringapatam, author M. V. Shiva Prasad Rao says, Bhalerao "played a prominent part on behalf of the Nizam of Hyderabad in the war against Tipu Sultan of Mysore in 1781."
+In his correspondence there is a reference to the two sons of Tipu Sultan who were taken as hostages soon after the Third Mysore War (1790-1792) to compel the ruler of Mysore to fulfill the obligations arising out of the Treaty of Seringapatnam (1792)".

 After the victory over the Tipu Sultan in 1792, Bhalerao was given the title "Raja Sham Raj" and many additional honors for his contribution in the war.

 Later the Nizam tasked him to serve as dewan (prime minister) during the absence at Poona of Arastu Jah.
 Bhalerao held the post for two years from 1795 to 1797, when he stepped down and Jah resumed office.